-The menopausal vagina: everything you need to know but were too afraid to ask
+The vagina in perimenopause: everything you need to know but were too afraid to ask

 Vaginal dryness and pain have to be the least talked about symptoms of perimenopause and menopause, yet they affect an estimated 50-60% of women.
 Many women struggle to talk about these symptoms due to the aura of shame and stigma that can shroud anything to do with vaginas.
 By the time menopause comes along, women can feel too embarrassed to seek help and suffer in silence.